List of Frasier characters: Kelly Easterbrook

-Kelly Easterbrook (Sela Ward) is a supermodel, part-time, in order to support her zoology PhD work.
+Kelly Easterbrook (Sela Ward) is only in one episode, Season 5 Episode 1.
+In the show, she is a supermodel, part-time, in order to support her zoology PhD work.
 She and Frasier meet on a plane to Acapulco, where Kelly is headed to observe spiny-tailed iguanas.
 After they spend the night together, she reveals that she is in the process of breaking up with a player from the Seattle Seahawks and "doesn't want any publicity".
 She does not want anyone to know that she and Frasier are consummating their relationship, and asks him not to tell.
 He is covert with friends and attempts discretion with his family members, but in both cases it is interpreted as loneliness.
 He states he is tired of the pity and ends up stating that he met a supermodel in Acapulco who would like him to be discreet.
 He reveals that it is Kelly Easterbrook, "the lotion girl" as Daphne refers to her.
 When they do not believe him, he tries to take a snapshot of her in bed with him, prompting her to dump him.
 Ironically, this is when his family finally sees her.

 Ronee Lawrence Crane

 Veronica "Ronee" Lawrence Crane (Wendie Malick) is Niles and Frasier's old babysitter, and the first woman to break Frasier's heart (he used to watch her kiss her boyfriend through the balusters).
 She is also responsible for Niles' compulsive furniture-wiping, as she told him stories when he was a child about earwigs laying eggs on all the furniture, which would hatch, crawl into his ears, and eat his brain.

 In 2003, she meets Frasier by chance and soon starts dating Martin (whom she had a crush on as a teenager).
 They get married the following year, on May 15 (Eddie's birthday), in the show's final episode, "Goodnight, Seattle".
+In the revival series, Frasier mentions having gotten some of Martin's things from Ronee, suggesting that they remained married until Martin's death in 2023.

 She released an album called Mood Swings, and works as a lounge singer and pianist at the Wellington Club.
 Ronee drives a red 1959 Cadillac Eldorado.
 Her traditionally minded, prudish mother lives in Spokane, Washington.